mavehur/NutriProfile/README.md

 - As a user, I want to be able to remove an ingredient from category.
 - As a user, I want to be able to save my ingredients list to file if I choose to.
 - As a user, I want to be able to load my ingredients list from file if I choose to.
+- As a user, I want to be able to quit the program.

 ### 💯️ Instructions for Grader
 - You can add ingredients to a list by clicking "Add Ingredient."